Home / Undergrad / Undergraduate – University of Windsor

 Transcripts

-If you are a current Ontario high school applicant, your high school will provide your grades.
+If you are a Group A applicant, your high school will provide your grades.

-If you are not a current Ontario high school applicant, you must submit an official transcript or grade report through the OUAC.
+If you are a Group B applicant, you must submit all official transcripts or grade reports through the OUAC.

 Language Requirements